 - Change engine oil and filter.
-See Engine Oil on page 6-18.
-An Emission Control Service. - Engine coolant level check.
-See Engine Coolant on page 6-27. - Windshield washer fluid level check.
-See Windshield Washer Fluid on page 6-36. - Tire inflation check.
-See Inflation Tire Pressure on page 6-60. - Tire wear inspection.
-See Tire Inspection and Rotation on page 6-67. - If tire rotation is recommended for the vehicle, rotate tires.
-See Tire Inspection and Rotation on page 6-67. - Fluids visual leak check (or every 12 months, whichever occurs first).
+Reset oil life system.
+See Engine Oil on page 6-16 and Engine Oil Life System on page 6-20.
+An Emission Control Service - Engine coolant level check.
+See Engine Coolant on page 6-25. - Engine cooling system inspection.
+Visual inspection of hoses, pipes, fittings, and clamps and replacement, if needed. - Windshield washer fluid level check.
+See Windshield Washer Fluid on page 6-34. - Windshield wiper blade inspection for wear, cracking, or contamination and windshield and wiper blade cleaning, if contaminated.
+See Windshield and Wiper Blades on page 6-111.
+Worn or damaged wiper blade replacement.
+See Windshield Wiper Blade Replacement on page 6-49. - Tire inflation pressures check.
+See Inflation Tire Pressure on page 6-58. - Tire wear inspection.
+See Tire Inspection and Rotation on page 6-65. - If tire rotation is recommended for the vehicle, rotate tires if necessary.
+See Tire Inspection and Rotation on page 6-65.

+- Fluids visual leak check (or every 12 months, whichever occurs first).
 A leak in any system must be repaired and the fluid level checked. - Engine air cleaner filter inspection.
-See Engine Air Cleaner/Filter on page 6-23. - Brake system inspection (or every 12 months, whichever occurs first). - Steering and suspension inspection.
-Visual inspection for damaged, loose, or missing parts or signs of wear.
+See Engine Air Cleaner/Filter on page 6-21. - Brake system inspection (or every 12 months, whichever occurs first). - Steering and suspension inspection.
+Visual inspection for damaged, loose, or missing parts or signs of wear. - Body hinges and latches, key lock cylinders, rear compartment hinges, console door hinges, and glove box door hinges lubrication.

-- Engine cooling system inspection.
-Visual inspection of hoses, pipes, fittings, and clamps and replacement, if needed. - Windshield wiper blade inspection for wear, cracking, or contamination and windshield and wiper blade cleaning, if contaminated.
-See Windshield and Wiper Blades on page 6-113.
-Worn or damaged wiper blade replacement.
-See Windshield Wiper Blade Replacement on page 6-51. - Body hinges and latches, key lock cylinders, rear compartment hinges, console door hinges, and glove box door hinges lubrication.
 See Recommended Fluids and Lubricants on page 7-9.
-More frequent lubrication may be required when vehicle is exposed to a corrosive environment.
+More frequent lubrication may be required when the vehicle is exposed to a corrosive environment.
 Applying silicone grease on weatherstrips with a clean cloth makes them last longer, seal better, and not stick or squeak. - Restraint system component check.
-See Checking the Restraint Systems on page 2-68. - Automatic transmission fluid level check and adding fluid, if needed.
-See Automatic Transmission Fluid on page 6-25.
+See Checking the Restraint Systems on page 2-72. - Fuel system inspection for damage or leaks. - Exhaust system and nearby heat shields inspection for loose or damaged components.